Skip to content

 Can you drink alcohol with trazodone?

 Can you take trazodone with alcohol?
 Drinking alcohol while taking trazodone can be dangerous.
-Trazodone may amplify some of the effects of alcohol, which can lead to dangerous levels of intoxication and even overdose and death.
+Trazodone may amplify some of the effects of alcohol, leading to dangerous levels of intoxication and even overdose and death.
 Drinking on trazodone can be risky.

 Can you get high off trazodone?